-- We have reviewed FTPYME Bancaja 3 under our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating. - We have also applied our SME CLO and current counterparty criteria to perform our credit and cash flow analysis. - Following our review, we have affirmed our ratings on the class B, C, and D notes. - FTPYME Bancaja 3 is a single-jurisdiction cash flow CLO transaction backed by SME loans.
-It closed in October 2004 and is currently amortizing.
+- We have reviewed Bankinter 2 PYME under our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating. - We have also applied our SME CLO and current counterparty criteria to perform our credit and cash flow analysis. - ullet Following our review, we have affirmed our ratings on the class A2, B, C, and E notes, and have lowered our rating on the class D notes. - Bankinter 2 PYME is a single-jurisdiction cash flow CLO transaction backed by SME loans.
+It closed in June 2006 and is currently amortizing.

-LONDON (Standard & Poor's) Nov.
-11, 2014--Standard & Poor's Ratings Services today affirmed its credit ratings on FTPYME Bancaja 3, Fondo de Titulizacion de Activos' class B, C, and D notes (see list below).
+LONDON (Standard & Poor's) Dec.
+18, 2014--Standard & Poor's Ratings Services today affirmed its credit ratings on Bankinter 2 PYME, Fondo de Titulizacion de Activos' class A2, B, C, and E notes.
+At the same time, we have lowered our rating on the class D notes (see list below).

-Upon publishing our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we placed those ratings that could potentially be affected "under criteria observation" (see "EMEA Structured Finance, Covered Bond, And Multicedulas Ratings Placed Under Criteria Observation" and "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance," published on Sept.
+Upon publishing our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating (RAS criteria), we placed those ratings that could potentially be affected "under criteria observation" (UCO) (see "EMEA Structured Finance, Covered Bond, And Multicedulas Ratings Placed Under Criteria Observation" and "Methodology And Assumptions For Ratings Above The Sovereign--Single-Jurisdiction Structured Finance," published on Sept.
 18, 2014 and Sept.
 19, 2014, respectively).